FarronF/limerick-council-meetings/meetings/2020/03/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 5th February 2020.md

 within the District for the next five years.
 It was agreed that a date would be arranged in

-March to discuss this matter.---
+March to discuss this matter.
+---
 8

 A workshop on the draft Newcastle West Traffic Movement and Public Realm plan was agreed